-ltem Description Nulls Determines how blank values in the import source are brought into the temp table column.
+Item Description Nulls Determines how blank values in the import source are brought into the temp table column.
 If disabled (the default behavior), then blank values are brought into the temp table column as the default value for the specified destination column.
 If the column is unmapped, then the system default value as defined for the column type is used.
 If enabled, then blank values are brought into the temp table column as null values.
 This setting can impact transform statements that look for "blank" or undefined values in the temp table.
 You should set this as appropriate depending on whether you want to check for null values or the default value for the affected column.
 The presence of null values in the temp table does not necessarily mean that the imported data will contain null values.
 When the temp table values are imported into the destination table, the default values for the destination columns are always applied to any null values at that point.
 However, if the default value for a destination column is null, then the null values will be retained.
 Destination Column The name of the column in the destination table where you want this data to be saved.
 You can type the name of the column directly, or use the drop-down list to select a column name.
 The data type of each column is displayed in the drop-down list for reference.
 The data type of the destination column must match the data type specified in the mapping grid.
+NOTE: If the destination table uses a variable and you are manually creating column mappings, the selections in the destination column drop-down lists are based on the first choice listed for the variable.
 If this column is not intended to be saved to the destination table, select < not mapped> .
 "Not mapped" is the default if you do not explicitly select a destination column.
 Import variables or transform variables can be used to define destination column names.
 If you are using a variable for a destination column and you want to set the column to not mapped, the value of the variable must be blank for import variables and empty string (") for transform variables).
+For more information, see Using variables in imports.